mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 movement within the area assigned to it.
-It cannot differentiate between kinds of movement, it just reports whether there is movement or not in an area roughly six metres in diameter.
+It cannot differentiate between kinds of movement, it just reports whether there is movement or not in an area roughly six meters in diameter.
 Cr.

 500. At TL 9 the motion detector can report the general qualities of motion – size, speed and duration – but no more.
 Cr.
 1,000.
 The